-The Geneva office of the United Nations has issued a statement to urge people to fact check and not spread misinformation and false news.
-Jacquelyn Mason who works with First Draft News to track misinformation campaigns on the internet is also not able to pinpoin any specific groups who would stand to benefit from pushing such agenda.
-Even Fox News has ran a report citing experts who have debunked the mosquito transmission theory entirely.
+The Geneva office of the United Nations has issued a statement to urge people to fact-check and not spread misinformation and false news.
+Jacquelyn Mason who works with First Draft News to track misinformation campaigns on the internet is also not able to pinpoint any specific groups that would stand to benefit from pushing such an agenda.
+Even Fox News has run a report citing experts who have debunked the mosquito transmission theory entirely.
 Nevertheless, the USDA is working hard on identifying all possible carriers of the coronavirus infection.

-The genetic analysis of the virus has suggested that the virus originated in bats before passing on to humans.
+The genetic analysis of the virus has suggested that the virus originated in bats before passing it on to humans.
 Thus, it is important to study how animals react to the virus to know more about its repercussions down the road.
 Scientists in other countries are also accessing the impact of coronavirus on animals and have discovered that domestic pets like cats and dogs can also be infected.
-They are also carrying investigations into livestock such as turkey, chickens and pigs.
+They are also carrying investigations into livestock such as turkeys, chickens, and pigs.

 So, do mosquitoes spread coronavirus?
-Probably not but it does not hurt to always protect oneself from mosquito bites as they are carriers for other diseases that may make people vulnerable to coronavirus.
+Probably not but it does not hurt to always protect oneself from mosquito bites as they are carriers for other mosquito-borne illnesses that may make people vulnerable to coronavirus.

 David Maddox, President of Tuxedo Mosquito Control believes that future testing is not only beneficial but important to the health and wellbeing of homeowners.
 Mosquito control around our homes can be a valuable addition to the protection of our families and friends.
 Mosquito Misting Systems can provide protection from unwanted mosquitos.